vite-cloud/vite/docs/deploying-your-first-service.md

       - example.com
 ```

-> We've specified a specific version of the image instead of simply using `latest`.
+We've specified a specific version of the image instead of simply using `latest`.
 Using `latest`
-> as a version, unless its meaning is explicitly defined, may lead to unexpected behavior or be an open window for
+as a version, unless its meaning is explicitly defined, may lead to unexpected behavior or be an open window for
-> supply
-> chain
-> attacks.
+supply chain attacks.
 Therefore, Vite prevents you from using `latest` as a version, there's no way to disable that behavior.

-Applications are deployed to be available to the world, once you specify a host name, Vite's proxy will redirect the
+> Applications are deployed to be available to the world, once you specify a host name, Vite's proxy will redirect the
-traffic
-from the host name to the service.
+incoming traffic to the service automatically.

-> If you don't want to use Vite's reverse proxy and instead go for something like [Traefik](https://traefik.io/), the
-> hosts are also exposed as labels for external services to use.

 You may commit your changes and push them to the remote repository.
 Once you're done, tell Vite to use the new commit.